 We used a kit to create this needle felt art, but you can also use wool roving, a needle felting needle, and a sheet of muslin to create something similar.
 Kits are fun for beginners, because they break everything down step by step.
 Timberdoodle sent us this this grazing sheep kit to test.
-This kit is part of Timberdoodle’s 7th grade curriculum kit, but my craft-loving nine-year-old was able to complete it with minimal assistance from me.
+My craft-loving nine-year-old was able to complete this kit with minimal assistance from me.

 Wool Painting Video